Note: Excel file available for download at the bottom of this post.

-Second, thereafter, cash flows in excess of distributions made in step 1 and step 2 (if any) are distributed 80% to the LP and 20% to the GP.
+Second, thereafter, cash flows in excess of distributions made in step 1 (if any) are distributed 80% to the LP and 20% to the GP.
 This is often referred to as an "80/20 split."

 The second tab titled "20% & 80_20" includes three steps.
 Within the private equity community, some variation of this approach, including additional detail around fees and, in the case of a fund, whether or not this should be calculated for each deal or the fund as a whole, is not uncommon.